What Questions Can You Expect in an Online Interview?

 1. How long do online interviews usually last?

-3. Should I look at the camera or the screen?
+3. Should I look at the camera or the screen in a video interview?

 Ready to Simplify Your Pre-Screening & Screening Process?